-Because the phenomenon of dream lucidity has become a field of inquiry for scientists, clinicians, philosophers, and dreamers, I would like to highlight a few concerns which have been mounting in my mind with regard to widespread access to lucid dreaming.
-We so often experience the lucid dream as pleasant and so seldom hear about "bad" experiences.
-Therefore it is easy for those interested in dream lucidity to gloss over potential problems.
-During my sabbatical year from the University of Northern Iowa, I have had the opportunity to talk to many people both in the United States and abroad about lucidity.
-Although there is much excitement about its potential, those who voice concern about its abuse are also being heard.
-This excitement is normal and often accompanies the "discovery" (in this case rediscovery) of any new state of consciousness.
+Because the phenomenon of dream lucidity has become a field of inquiry for both scientists, clinicians, philosophers, and dreamers, I would like to highlight a few concerns which have been mounting in my mind with regards to wide spread access to lucid dreaming.
+We so often experience the lucid dream as pleasant and so seldom hear about "bad" experiences therefore it is easy for those interested in dream lucidity to gloss over potential problems.
+During this my sabbatical year from the University of Northern Iowa, I have had the opportunity to talk to many people both in the United States and abroad about lucidity.
+Although there is much excitement about its potential those which voice concern for its abuse are also being heard.
+This excitement is normal and often accompanies the "discovery" (in this case re-discovery) of any new state of consciousness.
 However, it is incumbent on the leaders of this emerging field to also voice concerns.
-My concerns with this field include clinical or personal experiential applications of working with parts of the self in the dream, as well as issues regarding the transpersonal nature of the experience.
+My concerns with this field are twofold, including clinical or personal experiential applications of working with parts of the self in the dream as well as issues regarding the transpersonal nature of the experience.

-Clinical/Experiential Concerns
+Clinical/Experiential Concerns?

 It seems to me that clinical and experiential concerns center around issues of dream control, dream interactions and questions of the fabric of reality.
-(Several articles and letters address these concerns, [especially in the December, 1987 issue] of Lucidity Letter.
-Should one have control over one's dreams?
-Some would say no, that you should leave the content of the unconscious untouched as it appears in the dream.
+(Several articles and letters address these concerns in this issue of Lucidity Letter as well as in past issues.)
+Should one have control over ones dreams?
+Some would say no that you should leave the content of the unconscious untouched as it appears in the dream.
 Most, however, agree that some control of the content could be beneficial (full control is probably impossible).
-Dream control is clearly tied to expectations but we may not always be conscious of the nature of our expectations, either while awake or while asleep [Editor's Note: See the panel discussion, "Should You Control Your Dreams?" in the December, 1990 issue of Lucidity Letter for a lively discussion of this particular issue].
+Dream control is clearly tied to expectations but we may not always be conscious of the nature of our expectations either while awake or while asleep.

-I would particularly bring to the attention of the reader the work of Paul Tholey for advice as to the nature of applications of dream control in both clinical and nor-mal populations.
-In the fall, I was fortunate to meet and visit with Paul in Germany where he continually stressed that in their research/clinical program they have found that the dream provides its own safety mechanisms.
+I would particularly bring to the attention of the reader the work of the West German Paul Tholey for advice as to the nature of applications of dream control in both clinical and normal populations.
+I was fortunate to meet and visit with Paul in West Germany this fall where he continually stressed that in their research/clinical program they have found that the dream provides its own safety mechanisms.
 That is, he claims that the dreamer will only experience and change the lucid dream to the degree that he/she is able to cope with the outcomes.
-The reason I point so strongly to Tholey's work is that our clinical/experiential work in the United States lags far behind his even though we have provided the major psychophysiological and psychological research founda-tion for dream lucidity.
-Unfortunately, much of his work was still in German but an English summary of the clinical/experiential applications of lucidity can be found in Conscious Mind, Sleeping Brain: Perspectives on Lucid Dreaming (Gackenbach and LaBerge, editors; Plenum, June, 1988).
-[Editor's Note: After this was written, Lucid-ity Letter also published more on Tholey's work; see the three extended articles reprinted in this commemorative issue, Volume 10(1&2).]
+The reason I point so strongly to Tholey's work is that our clinical/experiential work in the United States lags far behind his even though we have provided the major psychophysiological and psychological research foundation for dream lucidity.
+Unfortunately, much of his work is still in German but an English summary of the clinical/experiential applications of lucidity can be found in the forthcoming Conscious Mind, Sleeping Brain: Perspectives on Lucid Dreaming

+(Gackenbach and LaBerge, editors; Plenum, June, 1988).